Cyborg 2

 Cyborg 2 (released in some countries as Glass Shadow) is a 1993 American science fiction action film directed by Michael Schroeder.
-It was produced by Alan Silver and Raju Patel.
-Schroeder, Mark Geldman and Ron Yanover wrote the screenplay.
+It was produced by Alain Silver and Raju Patel.
+Schroeder, Mark Geldman, and Ron Yanover wrote the screenplay.
 The film is a direct sequel to 1989's Cyborg, starring Jean Claude Van Damme, and the second film in the Cyborg film series.

+The film stars Angelina Jolie in the main role, alongside Elias Koteas, Jack Palance, Billy Drago, Karen Sheperd, Allen Garfield and Renee Griffin in supporting roles.

 The film takes place in 2074, years after the original film, and follows Cash Reese, a new cyborg developed for corporate espionage and assassination.
 She rebels against her creators after revealing they plan to destroy her by using her as a suicide bomber to take over a rival company.
 On the way, she falls in love with her combat trainer and encounters a renegade cyborg.

-The film stars Angelina Jolie in the main role, alongside Elias Koteas, Jack Palance, Billy Drago, Karen Sheperd, Allen Garfield and Renee Griffin in supporting roles.
-Cyborg 2 was released by Trimark Pictures direct-to-video on November 24, 1993.
+Cyborg 2 was released by Vidmark Entertainment direct-to-video on November 24, 1993.

 A sequel titled Cyborg 3: The Recycler was released in 1994.